sdepouw/GodotSandbox/README.md

 The same ["First 2D Game" Godot tutorial](https://docs.godotengine.org/en/stable/getting_started/first_2d_game/index.html), implemented using C# for the scripting instead of GDScript.

 Godot 4.4 runs .NET 8 for C# projects, instead of .NET 6.

+### Enhancements (Planned)

+- Instead of one hit instant death, the player can now take multiple hits (3 by default)
+- High Score is now maintained, and persists between play sessions